marcbey/cqrs_bank_tutor/docs/overview.md

-# CQRSBankTutor — Architecture Overview
+# CQRSBankTutor — Architecture Overview (Beginner Friendly)

 This project is a tiny, end‑to‑end example of CQRS, Event Sourcing, and DDD using: